Contents

 If you need help setting up a crypto wallet app, check out our guide to crypto wallets!
 For a step-by-step guide on buying Bitcoin on ChangeHero, see the article about our fiat-to-crypto partner FinchPay.
 And while you’re at it, you can read up on how BTC transactions work because you might need this knowledge to understand Bitcoin payments.

-There are two principal ways how to use crypto as a payment method.
+There are two principal ways to use crypto as a payment method.
 A direct payment requires the recipient to set up a blockchain address or a crypto payment gateway.
 You can pay with Bitcoin anywhere with a crypto debit card but it comes with a set of its own perks and pitfalls.

 Direct Payment